8 Weight Bench Exercises You Probably Didn’t Know Of Till Now

 Prone Row-External Rotation-Overhead Press: Lay face down on the bench and grasp dumbbells.
 Keep elbows wide as you raise them up towards the ceiling.
 Externally rotate the shoulder to bring the forearms level to bench height and parallel to the bench and the floor.
 Carefully press the dumbbells up towards your head until your biceps are next to your ears.
 Once fully extended, bring the dumbbells straight towards the ground or reverse the process to bring them to the ground.

-Stretching: A weight bench can used to help stretch various muscle groups.
+A weight bench can be used to help stretch various muscle groups.

 Hamstrings: Face the bench, with the heel of your right foot on the bench.
 Gently push your hips back and lean forward reaching towards your shin.